The ‘Allan Prize’ Essay Competition

 - A mentoring session with either Dr Joanna White, Roads Development Director at National Highways or Paul Campion, Chief Executive Officer at TRL.

-- Your award presented to you at the ITS UK Early Careers Drinks Reception, giving you recognition in front of your peers.
+- Your award presented to you at the ITS UK Parliamentary Reception, giving you recognition in front of your peers.

 - Your essay published on the ITS UK website and circulated to the ITS UK membership.